-They want to continue to preserve it, undamaged by mining.
+Indigenous peoples there want to continue to preserve it, undamaged by mining.

 Copper is both medicine and poison, depending on the dose.
 Copper as medicine can be an antimicrobial agent, stopping many pathogens.
-Copper amplifies communication for both the living and the dead.

 In November of 1995, a large flock of migrating snow geese, heading south for the winter, took refuge from a snowstorm and landed on the unfrozen surface of an open pit copper mine on the outskirts of Butte, Montana.
 The old mine, called the Berkeley Pit, had been inactive for decades, but it was full of dissolved heavy metals and highly acidic water.
-342 of the geese died during that event, autopsies showing perforated esophageal ulcerations from drinking the water. https://duluthreader.com/articles/2016/12/14/107612-lessons-from-the-most-toxic-open-pit-copper-mine
+342 of the geese died during that event, autopsies showing perforated esophageal ulcerations from drinking the water. (https://duluthreader.com/articles/2016/12/14/107612-lessons-from-the-most-toxic-open-pit-copper-mine)

 Spirits of the dead find their way in the next world by migrating back to their ancestral homes, very often to places in the West.
-West, as a direction to the Land of the dead, can encompass the full range of Sunsets on the western horizon on and between the solstices.
+West, as a direction to the Land of the dead, can encompass the full range of sunsets on the western horizon on and between the solstices.

 The association of the West with the dead must be an ancient concept because it is so widespread.
 It is archetypal in its prevalence; this has been acknowledged in psychology.
 Karl Jung stated, “The west is the land of the dead, the sun sinks in the west, it is there that the day, and life itself, sink, so to speak, into eternity” (1941).